SICKAG/gui-check/README.md

     }
 }
 ```
-The first test working on the above application.
+Our first test does the following:
+- starts the application above
+- retrieves the stage by title
+- checks the title
+- finds the button by ID
+- moves the mouse to the center of the button
+- and clicks the mouse
 ```java
 package de.sick.guicheck;